BatFace/Connect4/CodeDojoIntroMaterials/API-Primer.md

 For communication with this HTTP-based API, you need to be able to:
 1. Construct HTTP requests
 2. Set the header "x-access-token" with an authentication token for those requests that require a token
-3. Set a JSON-formatted request body for POST and PATCH requests
+3. Set a JSON-formatted request body for POST and PATCH requests (along with a "Content-Type" header of "application/json")

 ## JSON?